Reading time: 9 min.

 Excessive sunlight is not good for your hair in general, but did you know hot, humid weather can also make it greasier?
 That is because it can naturally increase the amount of oil brought to the surface of your scalp.

-Studies have shown that a 1°C increase in temperature makes your sebaceous glands excrete 10% more sebum.
+Studies have shown that a 1°C increase in temperature stimulates your sebaceous glands to excrete 10% more sebum.
 That is not normally due to increased oil production, but to the fact that when exposed to heat, sebum becomes less viscous, making it easier to flow to the surface of your scalp and skin [8].

-traffic jam
+traffic jam causing air pollution

 7. Environmental pollution